jaalto/project--linux-badsector/README.rst

 reports as bad and relocates the sector provided that it is unused.

 However, if the sector contains data, there is nothing that can be done.
-This program is no "spinrite" and is not cabable reading damaged data.
+This program is no "spinrite" and it is not cabable of reading or restoring damaged data.

 Project homepage (bugs and source) is at
 <http://freecode.com/projects/badsector>